Explore health content from A to Z.

 You had knee arthroscopy.
 This surgical procedure uses small incisions to locate, identify, and treat problems inside the knee.
 These problems include loose bodies, bone spurs, osteochondritis dissecans (OCD), and synovitis.
 Below are tips to help speed your recovery from surgery.

 Don’t drive until your doctor says it’s OK.
-And never drive while taking narcotic pain medication.
+And never drive while taking opioid pain medication.

 Remember to take pain medications as directed; don’t wait for the pain to get bad.
 And don't drink alcohol while taking pain medications.